eggsdesign/lets-code-champ/01 HTML and CSS/README.md

 # 01 - Structure and Style with HTML and CSS

 This is what we will make today: an app for finding and matching with people at EGGS.
+I've made a [proposal](https://codesandbox.io/s/kinderapp-jog8u?file=/index.html) for how to code this, which you can check out if you get stuck along the way.

 ![Hero image](assets/Hero.png)

-Before we start, keep this in mind: HTML (and later, CSS) was first created as a document formatting language, like Word.
+Before we start, know this: HTML (and later, CSS) was first created as a document formatting language, like Word.
 It is also quite old.
 If you keep this in mind while working with HTML documents, maybe you will forgive some of the strange parts.

 ## HTML tags and attributes
 An HTML tag / element has an opening tag and a closing tag